The basics#

 - `Black` is now more awesome (#X)

-is not perfect but saves a lot of release overhead as now the releaser does not need to
+Note that X should be your PR number, not issue number!
+To workout X, please use Next PR Number.
+This is not perfect but saves a lot of release overhead as now the releaser does not need to go back and workout what to add to the CHANGES.md for each release.

-Style Changes#
+Style Changes

-Docs Testing#
+Docs Testing

 If you make changes to docs, you can test they still build locally too.